MKand/movie-guru/labs/observability-challenges/Workbook.md

     - Deploy the new version using Helm:

     ```sh
     helm upgrade movie-guru oci://us-central1-docker.pkg.dev/o11y-movie-guru/movie-guru/movie-guru-observability-lab:2.1.0 \
         --install \
         --namespace movieguru \
         --create-namespace \
         --set Config.Image.Repository=us-central1-docker.pkg.dev/o11y-movie-guru/movie-guru \
         --set Config.gatewayAddress="movieguru.endpoints.${GCP_PROJECT_ID}.cloud.goog" \
         --set Config.projectID=${GCP_PROJECT_ID} \
         --set Config.geminiApiLocation=us-central1
     ```

 3. Observe the Impact:
-   - Try accessing the MovieGuru application again.
+   - Try accessing the MovieGuru application again (go to the frontend URL).
 You should find that it's broken.
    - Go back to your **chatdashboard** in Google Cloud Observability.
 You should see the chat success rate dropping rapidly.
    - Check for the alert notification in **Cloud Hub \> Health and Troubleshooting**.

+4. Investigate the Issue:

+   - Begin by looking for eventtypes from GKE, by enabling **GKE** from the **annotations** dropdown menu in the **Health and Troubleshooting** page.
+   - Utilize the **Investigations** feature in Google Cloud to help diagnose the problem.
+Refer to these [instructions](https://cloud.google.com/gemini/docs/cloud-assist/investigations#example_of_using_investigations) for guidance.
+   - You _may_ be prompted to enable **Cloud Assist** related APIs.
+Please accept and enable them.

-4. Rollback to Restore Service:
+5. Rollback to Restore Service:

     As an SRE, your immediate priority is to minimize user disruption.
 Therefore, first, rollback to the last known good version to restore service.
-Then, investigate and fix the underlying issue.
+And then you would fix the underlying issue (we will not be fixing the issue in this lab).
     - To quickly restore service, rollback to the previous stable version:

     ```sh